sadoyan/aralez/README.md

 **This means:**

 - Sticky sessions are disabled globally.
 This setting applies to all upstreams.
+If enabled all requests will be 301 redirected to HTTPS.
+- HTTP to HTTPS redirect disabled globally, but can be overridden by `to_https` setting per upstream.
 - Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
+- Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Gazan.
 - Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.
 - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.
     - Assuming the `127.0.0.5:8443` is SSL protected.
 The inner traffic will use TLS.
     - Self signed certificates are silently accepted.
 - Global headers (CORS for this case) will be injected to all upstreams
 - Additional headers will be injected into the request for `myhost.mydomain.com`.
-- You can choose any path, deep nested paths are supported, the best match is chosen.
+- You can choose any path, deep nested paths are supported, the best match chosen.
 - All requests to servers will require JWT token authentication (You can comment out the authorization to disable it),
     - Firs parameter specifies the mechanism of authorisation `jwt`
     - Second is the secret key for validating `jwt` tokens